-If you desire a proof that this works, you can see that “content IS the ad” in the success of the classic example of excellent content marketing by none other than Buzzfeed.
+If you desire a proof that this works, you can see that “content IS the ad” in the success of the classic example of excellent content marketing trends by none other than Buzzfeed.
 The one renowned as the inventor of clickbait themselves obviously has an excellent business model when it comes to churning out post after post offering highly consumable content to Internet users that doubles as advertisements.

 We all hate being advertised at.
 It’s a natural part of being human.